-All first-time BGSU students are expected to develop a graduation plan to ensure on-time degree completion.
-In most cases, and unless approved by an Academic Advisor, students should enroll in at least 15 hours per semester.
-We have provided a Graduation Planner template to assist you with mapping out your classes semester-by-semester, in addition to setting educational and leadership goals for your time at BGSU.
-This planner also includes questions about your values, strengths, markers for success, and co-curricular/extra-curricular experiences.
-Before meeting with your Academic Advisor, print and complete as much of this document as possible to be best prepared for your advising appointment.
+Students are expected to develop a graduation plan to ensure on-time degree completion.
+In most cases, and unless approved by an Academic and Career Planning Specialist, students should enroll in at least 15 hours per semester.
+Students are encouraged to use our Graduation Planner template to assist in mapping out classes semester-by-semester, as well as setting academic, personal, and professional goals.

 Frequently Asked Questions